Daily Report About My Witch Senpai

 Daily Report About My Witch Senpai (魔女先輩日報, Majo Senpai Nippō) is a Japanese manga series written and illustrated by Maka Mochida.
 It was originally published as a webcomic on the author's Pixiv account in March 2018.
 It later began serialization on Akita Shoten's Champion Cross website in August 2018.

+Synopsis

+The series is centered around the relationship between Misono and his senior at work, Shizuka.
+Whenever Misono is in a difficult situation, Shizuka, who is a witch, comes in on a broomstick to help him.
+Though grateful for her help, Misono believes that Shizuka should use her powers less on errands, due to his belief that she would get exhausted.

 Publication

 Written and illustrated by Maka Mochida, Daily Report About My Witch Senpai initially began publication as a webcomic on the author's Pixiv account on March 4, 2018.
 It later began serialization on Akita Shoten's Champion Cross website on August 30, 2018.
 The series initially ended on November 19, 2020, but resumed serialization on April 25, 2022.
 Its chapters have been collected into five tankōbon volumes as of February 2025.
 The series is licensed in English by Seven Seas Entertainment.